 If you think a child or youth under 19 years of age is being abused or neglected, you have the legal duty to report your concern to a child protection worker.
 Phone 1 800 663-9122 at any time of the day or night.

-If a child is in immediate danger, call police (call 9-1-1 or your local police) to intervene and a child protection social worker should be contacted to determine whether the child is in need of protection.
+If a child or youth is in immediate danger, call police (call 9-1-1 or your local police) to intervene and then call a child protection worker.

 The Child, Family and Community Service Act (CFCSA) requires that anyone who has reason to believe that a child or youth has been or is likely to be abused or neglected, and that the parent is unwilling or unable to protect the child or youth, must report the suspected abuse or neglect to a child welfare worker.

 When making a report to a child protection worker, it is helpful to include your name, your phone number and your relationship to the child or youth.
 But you can make an anonymous call if you prefer.
 The child protection worker will ask:

 You do not need all this information to make a report.
 Just tell the child protection worker what you do know.
 Time is of the essence in responding, so if you have concerns, do not delay.

 Reports of suspected child abuse and neglect are assessed on a case-by-case basis and, depending on the circumstances.
 The report will result in different types of responses.
 Child protection workers choose the response that is least disruptive to the child or youth, and will keep the child or youth safe.